LBHackney-IT/Data-Platform-Playbook/docs/docs/import-xlsx-from-g-drive.md

 ---

-This section covers the technical overview of uploading data into the data platform from a db instance in AWS.
+This section covers the technical overview of uploading data into the data platform from an xlsx spreadsheet stored in Google drive.
 For step by step instructions on how to do this, refer to [Import XLXS from G Drive](../playbook/import-xlsx-from-g-drive) guide.